danrung/LinuxESP/README.md

 ## 🛠️ Installation Components Breakdown

 > [!TIP]
 > This configuration is just an example.
-You can download and customize it to your needs.
+You can download and customize the `autoinstall.yaml` file to your needs.
 You just have to host it somewhere that is accessible for the device.

 The `autoinstall.yaml` configuration performs the following steps: